-The surveys were conducted against a backdrop of controversy about the availability, cost, purpose and effectiveness of school-and center-based "after school" programs in communities nationwide.
+The surveys were conducted against a backdrop of controversy about the availability, cost, purpose and effectiveness of schooland center-based "after school" programs in communities nationwide.
 In recent years, there have been debates over federal spending designed to help less affluent districts increase afterschool programming.
 At the same time, some have charged that current programs leave too many slots unfilled.
 There have been disputes in local schools, with some now charging robust fees for children to play football or participate in other high-cost programs.
 Some observers worry that too many youngsters are overscheduled, with little time to play, rest, read, be with family or just daydream.
-Alternatively, some worry that too many youngsters are home alone, unsupervised, bored and easily attracted to less-than-wholesome pastimes.
+Alternatively, some worry that

+There is strong, compelling evidence that organized, structured activities for youngsters -be they sports, clubs, music lessons, religious groups or volunteering -play a valuable and a highly valued role in students' lives. too many youngsters are home alone, unsupervised, bored and easily attracted to less-thanwholesome pastimes.
 Finally, some believe the rationale for after-school programs, particularly those that use taxpayer dollars, should be opened up for debate.
 Should they serve a specific purpose, such as beefing up academic achievement or teaching a needed skill, or should they focus more on fun, something to give kids a needed break from traditional learning?